 properties are named by binary predicate symbols; conventionally, we use P152 as the binary predicate symbol corresponding to property P152 has parent.

-preformed.1 properties that correspond to ternary predicates
+properties of properties, “.1 properties” are named by ternary predicate symbols; conventionally, we use P14.1 as the ternary predicate symbol corresponding to property P14.1 preformed in the role of has parent.

 Ontology is expressed in logic by means of logical axioms, which correspond to the constraints of semantic modelling.
 In the definition of classes and properties of the CIDOC CRM the axioms are placed under the heading ‘In first order logic’.
 There are several options for writing statements in first order logic.
 In this document we use a standard compact notation widely used in text books and scientific papers.
 The definition is given in the table below.